Sea-BirdScientific/seabirdscientific/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Toolkit question
-about: Ask a toolkit related question
+about: Ask a question related to the Sea-Bird Community Toolkit
 title: ''
 labels: ''
 assignees: ''